Get-Tony/Ark/README.md

 ## Requirements

-- Python 3.9.2 or higher
+- Python 3.9.2 or later

-- Ansible Runner 2.3.2 or higher
-- Ansible 7.4.0 or higher
+See the [pyproject.toml](./pyproject.toml) file for the full list of requirements.

 ## Build and Installation